 EditorConfig in your solution

-- On ReSharper formatting options pages, you will see a yellow warning if at least one preference on a page is overridden by EditorConfig styles for the current file, each overridden preference will also be highlighted with yellow.
+- On ReSharper code style and formatting options pages, you will see a yellow warning if at least one preference on the page is overridden by EditorConfig styles for the current file, each overridden preference will also be highlighted with yellow.
 For example:

 - In the File Formatting Info window, you can see and study all .editorconfig files that affect the current file: